DrCBrennan-Rich/Pyxem_Electron_Microscopy/README.md

 PhaseMapTemplateMatching - Allows for the production of a phase map through the process of cross correlating each diffraction pattern in the data to a library of simulated diffraction patterns.

-PowerSpectrum - Plots, adjusts and then performs Fourier transform on an image.
+PowerSpectrumandBraggFiltering - Plots, adjusts and then performs Fourier transform on an image.
 Power spectrum (absolute value squared) from the Fourier transform and a simple peak search to find the locations of the spectral peaks.
+Also allows for simple Bragg filtering by performing an inverse Fourier transform on selected k-space spots to return periodic structure in real space.

 SpotDiffractionSimulation - Simulate the spot diffraction patterns for visual comparison to data from the relevant crystallographic information file (CIF).